awsdocs/aws-doc-sdk-examples/gov2/cognito/README.md

-# Lambda code examples for the SDK for Go V2
+# Amazon Cognito Identity Provider code examples for the SDK for Go V2

 ## Overview

-Shows how to use the AWS SDK for Go V2 to work with AWS Lambda.
+Shows how to use the AWS SDK for Go V2 to work with Amazon Cognito Identity Provider.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Lambda allows you to run code without provisioning or managing servers._
+_Amazon Cognito Identity Provider handles user authentication and authorization for your web and mobile apps._

 ## ⚠ Important